gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 ground.
 Mareille sat beside them, knotting a strip of cloth around a wound in her leg.

-"Saints---you've killed them!"
+"Saints—you've killed them!"
 Armaend gasped.

 "Didn't have a choice," Gaeston said gruffly.
-"And it's two less we'll have to---"
+"And it's two less we'll have to—"

 "*Forchem!*" a harsh voice shouted behind them.
 A sharp whistle pierced the night.